At The College, we’re dedicated to our student’s success.

 This 12-month program allows students to study the first year of their chosen degree in a more supportive environment with smaller class sizes and greater one-on-one time with teachers.
 On successful completion of the program, students automatically transition into the second year of the corresponding Bachelor degree at Western Sydney University.

-This 16-month program allows students to undertake course-specific preparatory units alongside the first year units of their course, which will help in developing the content knowledge and skills needed to succeed in university.
+This 16-month program allows students to undertake program-specific preparatory subjects alongside the first year subjects of their program, which will help in developing the content knowledge and skills needed to succeed in university.
 After successful completion, students automatically transition into the second year of their chosen degree at Western Sydney University.

 These programs are designed to introduce you to the knowledge and skills needed for the first year of your Bachelor degree in Business, Health Science and Nursing, or Science disciplines.
 These programs provide pathways into a College Diploma program, or for students who obtain satisfactory results, guaranteed direct entry into the first year of the corresponding degree at Western Sydney University.